Alonso-del-Arte/blackjack/CONTRIBUTING.md

-This project will be open to Hacktoberfest 2023.
+This project will probably be open to Hacktoberfest 2023.

 # Guidelines for Hacktoberfest 2023 Contributors